anchikai/anchikai/README.md

 - Hey there, I'm anchikai.
-I code Isaac and Minecraft mods.
+I develop Minecraft mods and my own games in my free time.
-- I work on my own projects such as Furtherance.
+- I work on my own projects such as Endium
-- I'd be interested in implementing ideas/suggestions you may have in Furtherance.
-- If you want to get in contact with me, my discord is anchikai.#6148
+- If you want to get in contact with me, my discord is @anchikai.